Disability Services

 • Identify themselves with Student Services as an individual with a disability in advance of needing an accommodation.

 • Provide documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.
+MWU policy requires diagnostic testing done within the last 36 months must be provided in the documentation.
+Self-evaluation questionnaires are not accepted as diagnostic of a disability.

 • Follow specific procedures for obtaining the approval for a requested accommodation and taking the self-initiative to ensure the student is implementing the approved accommodation by working with course instructors.